Skip to main content

 The guide on how to bridge ETH shows how to use our bridge and appropriately fund your wallet.

-1. Go to the Linea token bridge.
+1. Go to the Linea bridge.

 2. Connect your wallet in the top-right corner of the page.